KkevinLi/PDS-Twitter/README.md

 												and login is able to check if the entered credentials is correct.
 		- writeTweetAll(tweet) : Takes in a string entered in the homepage and writes that to every follower's text file.
 The message is also written to the user's tweet file.
+		- Profile : This function uses both listFriends and myTweets.
+You by default see your own profile with the names of people you follow and people you are followed by.
+You have the ability to view your followers/following peers profile and tweets (if tweets exist).

 		- ListFriends : Using the listFollowers() function, this rendered page will show both followers and those you follow
+		- myTweets: HTML page that flushes all the data found in usersTweet

 		- logreg : Using the jinja template we are able to use the same page for both login and register.
 Uses: VerifyUser and writeToFile functions.

-		- myTweets: HTML page that flushes all the data found in usersTweet
+		- Delete : This function removes the user from all his followers, people he follows and then every file related to him will be deleted.

 		- Tweeting : Embedded into the home page and uses the writeTweetAll which creates two new files one for your own tweets and one which contain tweets from all friends